Blueforcer/awtrix3/docs/api.md

 ## Sound Playback

-Play a RTTTL sound from the MELODIES folder:
+Play a RTTTL sound from the MELODIES folder.
+If youre using a DFplayer, use the /sound API and enter the 4 digit number of your MP3.

 | MQTT Topic        | HTTP URL                     | Payload/Body        | HTTP Method |
 | ----------------- | ---------------------------- | ------------------- | ----------- |
 | `[PREFIX]/sound`  | `http://[IP]/api/sound`      | `{"sound":"alarm"}` | POST        |